 Mrs Joan Thomas.

 In April 1835 Mr Edward Morgan from Merthyr was sentenced to death for being part of the gang of Scotch Cattle when attacking the home of Mr Thomas Thomas, Mr Thomas’ wife Mrs Joan Thomas was shot and killed as a gun was discharged by the gang of rioters.

 From the mid 1830’s the exploits of the Scotch Cattle were few and far between, many went unreported and the attacks in the neighbourhood slowly faded away.

 The 1840 Map.

-Shown on the main featured map above is, clockwise direction – At the (bottom centre) on the junction of the roads is the Red Lion Inn, just above the Inn is St Paul’s Church (Black-Block), a few houses on Station Road and far (upper left) are a couple of rows of Cottages on West Side.
-The Iron Works are in the (centre) with High Street going up through the middle showing a few rows of Cottages on Queen Street at a 45 degree angle off the main road with a small reservoir at the top end of Queen Street.
+Shown on the main featured map above is, clockwise direction – At the (bottom centre) on the junction of the roads is the Red Lion Inn, just above the inn is St Paul’s Church (black-block), a few houses on Station Road and far (upper left) are a couple of rows of cottages at West Side.
+The Iron Works are in the (centre) with High Street going up through the middle showing a few rows of cottages on Queen Street at a 45 degree angle off the main road with a small reservoir at the top end of Queen Street.
 Far (middle right) is the Lower Deep Colliery buildings.